Profit-X-SM/profitX/README.txt

 Wait until you see the Serving HTTP on ... port 8000 ... message.
 Leave this terminal running too.

 Website Link:
 Once both servers are running again, you access your website by going to this URL in your web browser: http://localhost:8000 (Replace 8000 with the port number you used for the python -m http.server command if you chose a different one).

+Template Credit:
 TXT by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)